Uberspace/lab/source/guide_grafana-loki.rst

 Go to the main page of your Grafana installation and navigate to Configuration / Data sources.

 Click "Add data source" and select "Loki".
-Choose a name you like and add ``http://isabell.local.uberspace.de:3100`` as HTTP URL.
+Choose a name you like and add ``http://<username>.local.uberspace.de:3100`` as HTTP URL (use your own uberspace user).

 Promtail
 ========